abdulahijama/Personal-Website/README.md

 # Resume-Website
-  Created a resume website using just HTML5.
+  Created a resume website using HTML5 and CSS.